poom201211/queueingsystem/README.md

-# queueingsystem

-## Queueing System for an Amusement Park
+# Queueing System for an Amusement Park

 #### Thanapoom Rattanathumawat - 6010546672
 #### Dachabhol Kotheeranurak   - 6010546664